Corporate Secretary in Malaysia

 Corporate Governance

-They play a key role in enhancing corporate governance by advising the board on their duties, governance practices, and ethical conduct.
+They play a key role in enhancing corporate governance by advising the board on its duties, governance practices, and ethical conduct.
 This guidance helps foster transparency, accountability, and informed decision-making within the company.

 Effective Administration